zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Program runs.
+* No extensions
+* Chisel class has no methods, just code.
+* Some mixing of logic.
+* HTML output has extraneous brackets and new lines.

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Functionality:
+* Functionality: 2.5
-* Breaking Logic into Components:
+* Breaking Logic into Components:3

-## Christ Cenatiempo
+## Chris Cenatiempo

 * GitHub URL: https://github.com/ChrisCenatie/chisel

 ### Notes

+* Program works.
+* No extensions
+* listed number of lines
+* Some mixing of logic

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## Michael Wong